Few options for G7 trade chiefs to alleviate supply pinch | Business

 Few options for G7 trade chiefs to alleviate supply pinch

-Trade chiefs from the developed world's economic powerhouses gathering on Friday have few options at hand for a rapid fix to the supply chain woes driving up inflation and crimping growth, a problem trade experts say arises from market forces outside their reach.
-U.S. Trade Representative Katherine Tai said on Thursday the supply chain disruptions are a "huge concern" for global trade officials, with the topic constantly coming up in discussions among the G7 democracies, World Trade Organization members and bilateral conversations.
+"We have seen from the COVID-19 pandemic how fragile our global supply chains can be," UK Trade Secretary Anne-Marie Trevelyan said.
+"The UK will work with our G7 and trade partners to build stronger, greener supply chains and a more resilient economy."
+Clogged ports and global shortages of semiconductors and other key components that have shut factories have crimped economic growth https://www.reuters.com/business/imf-cuts-global-growth-outlook-supply-bottlenecks-hobble-pandemic-recovery-2021-10-12 and pushed supply chain concerns to the top of the to-do list for economic policymakers.

-"We're all grappling with how we can make the system work better in the long term, but also, you know, in the short term, because these are matters that are affecting everyday people's lives," Tai told reporters in Brussels.
-The G7 trade ministers meeting in London may call for more infrastructure improvements to speed goods to market and diversification of sources of key components such as semiconductors, including more domestic output.
+U.S. Trade Representative Katherine Tai said in Brussels on Thursday that supply disruptions are a "huge concern" especially in the short term where they are "affecting everyday people's lives."
+But trade experts say that the key solutions within the purview of trade officials are likely to be longer-term fixes, such as investments in ports and infrastructure to speed goods to market and diversifying supply chains to make them more resilient.

-But those are all long-term solutions.
-Market forces that created excess demand for goods may already be well on their way to correcting the problem.
+Market forces that created excess demand for goods as economies reopened following coronavirus shutdowns may already be well on their way to correcting the problem.
 "These officials have very few arrows in their quiver to address this problem," said Harry Broadman, a managing director at Berkley Research Group and a former U.S. trade official.
 "This is ultimately driven by consumer demand."

 With demand and supply out of sync and the logistics struggling to catch up, it could take up to six months for many goods shortages to ease, he said, with much of the shift brought about by market forces and private-sector firms filling the gap.
 President Joe Biden announced last week new 24 hour-a-day port operations in Los Angeles and called on private-sector logistics firms to "step up" along with big retailers such as Target Corp and Wal-Mart Inc to speed goods to shelves in time for the Christmas holidays.